ehharris/ReactJS-Website/team/sprint3.md

 ## Plan

-*An introductory paragraph describing what you expect to accomplish this sprint that will achieve the goal.*
 For sprint 3 we plan to improve on what we added in sprint 2 such as implementing a map that shows where your trip takes you, an itinereary that shows destinations and distances inbetween, implementing our file upload button, and we also plan to introduce some new things like adding user specific attributes to the trip allowing users to only see certain parts of their trip at a time, adding more tests to our code to assure a smooth user experience,

 ![UI Diagram](/user_interface_plan_sketch.jpg)